augusto-mate/truthsnap/README.md

 ### 📱 Mobile
 ![Mobile Screenshot](./assets/screenshot-mobile.jpg)

-## 🚧 Future Improvements

-See [`FUTURE.md`](FUTURE.md) for roadmap ideas and potential enhancements, including:
+## 🧭 Intended Use & Limitations

+TruthSnap is a **simulation**, not a definitive detector.
+It is based on **heuristic rules**, meaning:

+- Some false claims may pass as neutral
+- Some true claims may be flagged
+- No connection to real-time fact-checking databases

+👉 Best used as a tool for **awareness, education**, or **media literacy exercises**.

+## 🗺️ Roadmap

+Future improvements are listed in [`FUTURE.md`](FUTURE.md), including:

-- Word frequency analysis
+- Word frequency heatmap
+- Real-time content scraping
-- User feedback loop
+- User feedback learning loop
-- Real-time news scraping
+- NLP & AI integration
 - Multilingual support
-- Advanced NLP integration

-## ⚠️ Limitations

-TruthSnap is a **simulation**, not a definitive classifier.
-It uses **rule-based logic**, which means:

-- Some false claims may pass undetected
-- Some true claims may raise red flags
-- There's no live connection to fact-check databases

-👉 Ideal for **educational or exploratory** use — not production.

 ## 📂 Run locally